pepipe/books-android-client/README.md

 Nice to have: Favorites in local storage using C++

 ## Project Setup - Android
-Minimum Android SDK set for the project is 26 (Android 8), Target SDK is 35 (Android 15).
+The minimum Android SDK set for the project is 26 (Android 8), Target SDK is 35 (Android 15).

 ## Project Architecture
-### File Structure
-com.example.booksclient
-├── data
-│   ├── network
-│   │   └── model
-│   │       ├── BookResponse.java
-│   │       ├── GoogleBooksResponse.java
-│   │       ├── ImageLinksResponse.java
-│   │       ├── SaleInfoResponse.java
-│   │       └── VolumeInfoResponse.java
-│   └── repository
-│       └── BookRepository.java
-├── domain
-│   └── model
-│       └── Book.java
-├── mapper
-│   ├── BookMapper.java
-│   ├── BooksParser.java
-│   └── FavoriteBooksHelper.java
-├── presentation
-│   ├── book
-│   │   ├── BookActivity.java
-│   │   ├── BookAdapter.java
-│   │   └── BookViewModel.java
-│   └── booksDetails
-│       ├── BookDetailsActivity.java
-│       └── BookDetailsViewModel.java
-├── utils
-│   └── LogHelper.java
-└── NativeApi.java

 This project follows a clean architecture.
 I try to achieve the following points:

 1. Separation of Concerns: